perdalum/WLTest/README.md

 You need to have installed a Wolfram Engine, which means you need either

  1. The free Wolfram Engine, which can be obtained from [Free Wolfram Engine for Developers](https://www.wolfram.com/engine/)
- 2. A Raspberry Pie,
+ 2. A Raspberry Pie (which has a pre-installed Wolfram Engine),
- 3. or another Wolfram product
+ 3. or another Wolfram product.

 As this is very much a proof of concept, some things are hardcoded.
 Look for this in the Java classes 😁.